 Before we purchased and renamed the vessel Plan Sea in 2014, she served as the offshore research vessel, Indigo, for the College of the Atlantic in Bar Harbor, Maine.
 We have completely retrofit the vessel with beautiful new furniture and wood to give her that yacht-like feel.

-Worried about Sea Sickness?
+Worried about seasickness?

 Captain Dave: My wife really gets seasick!
 I’ve always said that if she gazes at a watercolor painting for too long she gets nauseous.
 I’ve even felt seasick – even though I grew up on boats.
 There is no worse feeling and I will help you avoid this.
 During our 30 years of marriage I’ve had to learn how to drive the boat and avoid certain conditions that get her nauseous.

 Does Plan Sea do fishing excursions?

 Plan Sea is not outfitted for fishing trips.
 She has been re-designed and built to be a luxury Downeast luxury passenger vessel for your cruising and partying comfort.
-She’s the perfect vessel for day trips to the Vineyard, Nantucket and evening sunset cruises!
+She’s the perfect vessel for day trips to the Vineyard, Nantucket, and evening sunset cruises!

 Is Plan Sea safe?

-She has all the required safety apparatus, plus additional equipment including: 30 life jackets, a 25-person Inflatable Buoyant Apparatus (life raft), two marine radios with Digital Selective Calling(DSC) for the Global Maritime Distress Safety System, two radars, EPIRB, two chart plotter GPS units, an Automatic Identification System (AIS), 10,000 gallon-per-hour pump capacity and more.
+She has all the required safety apparatus, plus additional equipment including: 30 life jackets, a 25-person Inflatable Buoyant Apparatus (life raft), two marine radios with Digital Selective Calling(DSC) for the Global Maritime Distress Safety System, two radars, EPIRB, three chart plotter GPS units, an Automatic Identification System (AIS), 10,000 gallon-per-hour pump capacity and more.

-Are children required to wear PFD Life Vests while on board?
+Are children required to wear PFD life vests while on board?

 Children are not required to wear PFD lifejackets while aboard Plan Sea since she is an inspected vessel (like the ferry).
-We are required to carry child PFD’s on board.
+We are required to carry child PFDs on board.
 You are welcome to bring your own or use ours and put them on your children should you so choose.